OUR SYSTEM - the secret to success

-Fast forward to 2011, I approached XC magazine with the idea to finally write this syllabus down in book form.
-A syllabus that starts with ground handling & thermaling (both carving & mapping), then moves on to XC route planning and adaption, then finally on to the highest skill set, the efficiency tools (lines & speed).
-Austrian Arena's progression enables us to flow unimpeded over the terrain around us.
-While including the knowledge gleamed from decades spent of mountains about meteorology.
+Fast forwarding to 2011, I approached XC magazine with the idea to finally write this syllabus down in book form.
+A syllabus that starts with ground handling, thermalling (both carving & mapping), then moves on to XC route planning and adaption, then finally on to the highest skill set, the efficiency tools (lines & speed).
+Austrian Arena's progression enables us to flow unimpeded over the terrain around us, while including the knowledge gleamed from decades spent on mountains about meteorology.

 When wanting to learn how to fly properly it's important to understand that passing our license is just the very beginning.
 It's a license to learn.
 After school training is virtually non existent.
 Only recently has a clear method of progression been laid out with the publication of my book, Mastering Paragliding.
 Pilots wishing to follow this discussed 'Pyramid of Progression' are welcome to join us, no matter where they find themselves on this learning curve.

 At Austrian Arena we believe that thermalling is the corner stone of XC flying.
 Without a strong valid technique, pilots rely on luck and strong conditions rather than skill and judgement.
 There's a reason why the same pilots climb out time after time.
 It's not by chance.